Banik1103/Login-registration-system/Python/README.md

-# This directory includes all of my python projects.
+# This directory includes all of my Python projects.